Skip to content

 Insourcing vs Outsourcing IT Services: What’s Best?

-When it comes to sourcing the right IT help for your small business, you may find yourself stuck between hiring an in-house IT professional, adding to your existing IT team, or outsourcing to a managed IT services provider.
+When it comes to sourcing the right IT help for your business in 2024, you may find yourself stuck between hiring an in-house IT professional, adding to your existing IT team, or outsourcing to a managed IT service provider

-Read on to learn more about these approaches, how they work, and their definitive pros and cons.
+This blog will help guide you through these approaches, how they work, and their definitive pros and cons in the current IT landscape.

-With so much information available on the pros and cons of each approach, deciding which will best meet your small business goals may seem downright overwhelming.
+With the rapid evolution of technology and the increasing complexity of IT systems, deciding which approach will best meet your small business goals may seem challenging.

-Understanding the difference will put you, a proud small business owner, in a much better position to make the right decision for your small business.
+Understanding the difference will put you in a much better position to make the right decision for your small business.

 What Is Insourcing?

-a) hire a specialist(s) with specific core competencies
+A) hire a specialist(s) with specific core competencies in areas such as cybersecurity, cloud computing, or data analytics

 OR

-b) train an existing employee to oversee the organization’s essential IT functions.
+B) train an existing employee to oversee the organization's essential IT functions, including managing software updates, troubleshooting hardware issues, and ensuring network security

 Simply put, an insourced team keeps your IT "inside" the business, working as a direct employee or group.

-It’s a common way to keep your technology operating, but it can have unseen effects in the long term, especially when your business starts to grow.
+While this approach allows for direct control and quick communication, it can have unseen effects in the long term, especially when your business starts to grow and IT needs become more complex.

 Here are some things to consider about the insourcing approach: